STS2017/ed/_texts/lilielbe.md

 ---
 layout: narrative
-title: "MAN INTO WOMAN: An Authentic Record of a Change of Sex"
+title: "MAN INTO WOMAN: An Authentic Record of a Change of Sex; The true story of the miraculous transformation of the Danish painter Einar Wegener (Andreas Sparre)"
 editor: Niels Hoyer
+translator: H. J. STENNING
 source: E. P. Dutton
-publication-date: 1933
+publication-date: "New York, 1933"

 ---

-MAN INTO WOMAN

-An Authentic Record of a Change of Sex
-The true story of the miraculous transformation of the Danish painter Einar Wegener (Andreas Sparre)

-Edited by
-NIELS HOYER

-Translated from the German by H. J. STENNING

-Introduction by
-NORMAN HAIRE Ch.
-M., M.B.

-With 18 Illustrations

-NEW YORK
-E.P.
-DUTTON & CO, INC.
-NEW YORK
-Man Into Woman, Copyright, 1933,
-By E. P. Dutton & Co., Inc.:: All
-Rights Reserved:: Printed in U.S.A.

-INTRODUCTION

 To the reader unfamiliar with the unhappy by-ways of sexual pathology, the story told in this book must seem incredibly fantastic.
 Incredible as it may seem, it is true.
 Or, rather, the facts are true, though I think there is room for differences of opinion about the interpretation of the facts.